Roshangautam2052/Roshangautam2052/README.md

 -💻 While I began as a `software ` developer, my focus has now shifted more towards `backend web development`, with a strong interest in [Java](https://docs.oracle.com/en/java/) using [Spring](https://spring.io/projects/spring-boot/) development.

--👨‍💻Currently, I'm looking for an entry-level job, placement opportuinities or internships.My tech stack has evolved over time, and I've been learning and implementing from specializing in the tech stack (Java, SpringBoot, Microservices).
+-👨‍💻Currently, I'm working as a Scala Developer at Mercator Digital.
+My tech stack has evolved over time, and I've been learning and implementing from specializing in the tech stack (Scala, Java,PlayFramework SpringBoot) on Monolithic and Microservices architecture.

--The journey of building simple dummy websites in high school using HTML to building full-stack web applications, desktop applications, and AI models in Universities and internships has always fueled my curiosity, love passion, and dedication to becoming closer to understanding and developing softwares.

 -🌱I believe in a diverse approach to self-development.
 To keep my skills sharp, I'm actively learning [Spring](https://spring.io/projects/spring-boot/), [TypeScript](https://www.typescriptlang.org/) and [Angular](https://angular.io/) and doing personal projects and contributing to open source projects.

 </p>